Catalina Island Hiking

 Horse Trail Path Loop - Moderate - 2.5 miles

-Head up Metropole Ave to Avalon Canyon, as above, but as you get to Hermit Gulch Campground, find the unmarked trail to the left.
-Follow the trail that borders the golf course.
+The Horse Trail follows the trail formerly used by the Catalina Horse Stables.
+This is a great morning hike along a dirt road and offers beautiful views on the golf course, Avalon Harbor and Catalina Casino.
+Head up Metropole Ave to Avalon Canyon, as above, but just before the Hermit Gulch Campground, look for the unmarked trail off the road to the left.
+Follow the trail up the hill to the left, first passing above Joe Machado Field and then the Catalina Island Golf Course.
 You'll wind your way around the trail, reaching an end at the Avalon Fire Station.

 Moderate incline through the streets of Avalon; route features a set of starts and long uphill climb overlooking Avalon Bay, Descanso Beach Club and the Catalina Zip Line Eco Tour.